 Speaking of cigarettes, I was driving an old British-racing-green, Triumph Spitfire convertible at the time, and Dave and I sometimes rode together from the base to the church on Saturdays.
 It was about a forty-five minute drive, past Pearl Harbor through Waikiki and then just west of the ancient Diamondhead volcano where the church was located.
 I recall late one evening when we were heading back to the base with me driving and Dave sitting in the passenger seat.
-We were on a deserted two-lane road, passing through the fifteen-foot high sugar cane fields on a warm, moonless night when, out of the blue, Dave started screaming

-"Stop the car!
-Stop the car!"
+We were on a deserted two-lane road, passing through the fifteen-foot high sugar cane fields on a warm, moonless night when, out of the blue, Dave started screaming "Stop the car!"
 He absolutely scared the hell out of me.
 He was in state of panic, bouncing up and down in his seat and feverishly groping at his crotch as I slammed on the brakes in the middle of the road (there wasn't another car within five miles of us).
-Turns out he had dropped his burning cigarette between his legs and couldn't get it out of there because he had forgotten that he was wearing a seat belt!
+Turns out he had dropped his burning cigarette between his legs and couldn't get it out of there because he had forgotten that he was wearing a seat belt.
 What a hoot!
 By the way, cars didn't come with seat belts back in those days.
 But being the well-trained air crewman that I was, I became aware of the benefits of these devices and installed a couple sets of discarded aircraft seatbelts in the Spitfire.

-Vickie Lambert was my main squeeze at the time.
-She was a gorgeous blonde.
-I used to call her "Sunshine" and I wrote a song for her with that title after I finally shipped out.
+I was very fortunate to have met some truly wonderful people during my three years in the Islands, including Vickie Lambert, who I was seeing at the time.
+I used to call her "Sunshine" given the nature of her personality and beautiful blonde hair.
+In fact, I wrote a song for her with that title after I finally shipped out.

 And then there was Paul Graham, a native of Hawaii, and his friend, Larry Day, who was also in the Navy.
 These two guys were into wearing Nehru jackets, which were popular with some of the folkies back in the sixties (there's that "Beatles" influence), and performing mostly Peter Paul and Mary songs.
 Paul was also a fine guitarist and vocalist.